 They can be tricky at the beginning when they are adjusting to their new homes and it’s a good idea to not move her from her new spot in your home.
 Once their lighting, watering and temperature conditions are good, indoor fig trees are relatively easy to grow.

 PLANT STYLING TIPS

 Fiona’s leaves will look stunning in a bright kitchen.
 Use her tropical foliage to decorate your kitchen table or reading snug where she can be appreciated every day.
+Take a look at Sasha, Bonnie and Curly Wurly who can join her in a sunny room.
 Keep her away from any pets or young children as her foliage is poisonous if ingested.